The cost of getting genealogical records from the government could go up nearly 500%. An effort is underway to stop that - Local News 8

 Unearthing the roots of your family tree is on the verge of becoming a lot more expensive.

-United States Citizenship and Immigration Services (USCIS), the agency that oversees the country’s immigration and naturalization system, has proposed significantly increasing fees for a number of applications and documents, including historical records of deceased immigrants who came to the US between the late-19th and mid-20th centuries.
+United States Citizenship and Immigration Services (USCIS), the agency that oversees the country’s immigration and naturalization system, has proposed significantly increasing fees for a number of applications and documents, including historical records of deceased immigrants who came to the United States between the late-19th and mid-20th centuries.

 In some cases, the proposed fees would amount to an increase of nearly 500% — making what was once a relatively affordable process out of reach for many people.

-A group of genealogists, historians and records-access advocates is organizing a public campaign to convince the USCIS not to hike the fees.
+A group of genealogists, historians and records-access advocates is organizing a public campaign to persuade the USCIS not to hike the fees.

 “We’ve been trying to encourage as many folks as we can, both in the genealogical community and outside of the community, that care about access to records and governmental transparency and records preservation to make their voices heard,” Rich Venezia, a professional genealogist who offers research services and one of the people behind “Records, Not Revenue,” told CNN.